disney/terraform-aws-kinesis-firehose-splunk/README.md

 ```
 Please see the [S3 Life Cycle Rule example](examples/s3_bucket_lifecycle_rule.md) if you wish to configure them.

+## Splunk Cloud Customers
+If you are a Splunk Cloud customer, once you have successfully deployed all the resources, you will need to ensure that your Splunk Cloud instance has the Kinesis Data Firehose egress CIDRs allow listed under `Server Settings > IP Allow List Management > HEC access for ingestion`.

+For more details on the relevant CIDRs please reference this [article](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-splunk-vpc).

 ### Upgrading from v6.0.0 to v7.0.0